gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am he who will yet save alive a mighty remnant from Jacob who will continue alive into my millennial kingdom, of which Kingdom your King of Kings and Lord of Lords will establish.
+I am he who will yet save alive a mighty remnant from Jacob who will continue alive into my millennial kingdom, of which Kingdom your King of Kings and Lord of Lords will establish.
-I am Yeshua HaMashiach who is the promised seed of the woman who is made under the law and given in sacrifice for the penalty of Moses and for the remission of sins and full forgiveness and redemption of all who come to me in full repentance.
+I am Yeshua HaMashiach who is the promised seed of the woman who is made under the law and given in sacrifice for the penalty of Moses and for the remission of sins and full forgiveness and redemption of all who come to me in full repentance.
-I am he who has sent these words by my messenger and servant who has received The Everlasting Gospel which is that promised Little Book witnessed of by John the Revelator who was told seal up those things which the seven thunders have spoken, and write them not, and there in is the salvation of Jacob revealed!
+I am he who has sent these words by my messenger and servant who has received The Everlasting Gospel which is that promised Little Book witnessed of by John the Revelator who was told seal up those things which the seven thunders have spoken, and write them not, and there in is the salvation of Jacob revealed!
 Truly, truly, I, Yeshua HaMashiach do testify that the Words of The Everlasting Gospel have been given and revealed by my own hand, and by the hand of Yahweh himself, even the Great I AM!
 And these Words of The Everlasting Gospel given are faithful and true and have been hidden in the heart of Yahweh himself until the proper time of their revealing; and are recorded accurately as given to my mighty messenger who has been purified in much chastisement and in my redeeming blood, and he has announced these Words as given, faithfully, for the obedience of all these Words are intended.
 The Words of The Everlasting Gospel will be preserved through the coming calamities and wars and will find the eyes, ears, and hearts to those to whom they are sent.
 Selah~
 Therefore, obey the Words of your true Messiah, even Yeshua HaMashiach, O’ Israel and return to Yahweh the Great I AM by accepting me as your true Messiah because, truly, truly you have no time remaining to argue with your creator nor your Messiah who is given in love for your salvation and truly the salvation of all those from Adam who accept my offer of eternal life.
 Behold!
 The times of fulfillment of all things have come and my times of grace and mercy have ended and in their place wrath and judgment will now stand.
 All those of Israel who accept chastisement and obey my voice, even the same will be saved alive into my millennial kingdom; where they will stand as a peculiar people to Yahweh and Israel’s true purpose as a peculiar treasure unto himself above all people and it will come to pass even as promised of old and I will bring a host of Kings and Priests who will rule at my command even from the throne of David and from that great holy city will the earth be ruled by Yeshua HaMashiach in righteousness.